 By the way, that burger is a cupcake, and the cake around the plate is supposed to be fries.
-I made it in a class which I'll be sharing soon!
+I made it in a cupcake decorating class.
+No judging!

-My cruise was provided by Royal Caribbean and Brandcation.
+My cruise to Cozumel was provided by Royal Caribbean and Brandcation.
 As always, all thoughts are my own.